sderosiaux/react-stack-step-by-step/README.md

 }
 ```

-- Create a `webpack.config.js` on the project root folder for webpack to use it to know how to build the bundle.
+- Create a `webpack.config.js` on the project root folder for webpack to know how to build the bundle

-- Build `bundle.js`
+- Start webpack to build the bundle
   - using `./node_modules/.bin/webpack` or `.\node_modules\.bin\webpack` according to your OS.
 (Note: we assume `webpack` is not installed globally, we are using the local version here)
-  - that will create the file in `src/` for now
+  - our sample config will create `bundle.js` in `src/` for now, for the sake of simplicity

 We didn't change our app logic, just the pipes !